zenomt/jsonld-terse/api.md

 * include a `Content-Location` response header linking to the first page's distinct URI; or
-* redirect with `303 See Other` to the first page of the paged response (though this incurs an extra round-trip and doesn't allow for an ETag for the canonical resource).
+* redirect with `303 See Other` to the first page of the paged response (though this incurs an extra round-trip and doesn't allow for an `ETag` for the canonical resource).

+Some applications might intend for just a subset of pages to be processed at once, rather than merging them all together to a single graph before processing.
+In these cases, it may be desirable for some triples to appear in every page.
+When the same triples appear in multiple pages, care **SHOULD** be taken (for example, by avoiding the use of blank nodes in repeated triples) so that pages with repeated triples _can_ be merged without causing inadvertent duplicate nodes in the merged graph.

+A response that is a filtered or projected view of a resource (such as the result of a `QUERY`) **SHOULD** have an `api:viewOf` in the metadata graph to the URI of the resource of which it is a view.

 The following example shows a `GET` for page 2 of a hypothetical 4-page container `https://example.com/api/items/`.
 The container's canonical URI is